 At this point, both the bread and sausage should have cooled.
 Add the cubed bread and sausage to the large bowl with the chopped apple, celery, and onion, and stir.

 Take the smaller bowl with the whisked mixture and also add to the larger bowl, stirring until evenly distributed throughout the mix.

 In a 9 X 13” greased baking pan, evenly pour and spread the contents of the mixture, and cover with tinfoil.
 First, bake covered for 30 minutes.
 Take the tinfoil off of the stuffing, stir up the mixture, and bake for another 15-20 minutes.
 (If you prefer, this recipe can also be prepared, and stuffed into a 10+ lb. turkey!)

-Take out of the oven, let cool, and get ready to serve!
+Take out of the oven, garnish, and serve!